Jbleezy/BO1-Reimagined/README.md

 * Removed on Nacht, Verruckt, and Shi No Numa

 #### P.E.S.
-* If a player has the P.E.S. suit on while taking a different piece of equipment, the player only loses their space helmet when taking the equipment (keep the rest of the suit)
+* If a player has the P.E.S. suit on while taking a different piece of equipment, the player only loses their helmet when taking the equipment (keep the rest of the suit)

 #### Semtex
-* Now cost 250 points to buy (previously 130 after first buy)
+* Now cost 250 points to buy (previously costed 130 points after first buy)
 * Semtex beeping rate no longer changes depending on your FPS

 #### Stielhandgranate
 * Now deals damage on impact

+### QED
+* Free perk effect now only gives the perk to the player who threw the QED
+* 100% chance of giving perk when thrown near a perk machine
+* 100% chance of opening door when thrown near a door
+* 100% chance of upgrading current weapon when thrown near Pack-a-Punch machine
+* Revive player effect now only revives players near where the QED was thrown
+* 100% chance of reviving player when thrown near downed player
+* 100% of fling effect when thrown near Cosmonaut
+* 100% chance of hacking an exacavtor when thrown near the panel
+* Removed player teleport effect
+* Removed red powerup spawn effect
+* Removed unupgrade current weapon effect
+* All other effects have a 25% chance of being put on the selected list
+* Starburst weapon effect no longer has any explosive weapons

-### Wallbuys
+## Wallbuys
 * Multiple people can now buy Bowie Knife/Sickle at the same time
 * Upgraded ammo cost reduced from 4500 points to 2500 points
 * Claymores, Bouncing Betties, and Spikemores now all require the player to be looking at the wallbuy to be able to buy them
+* Can now buy ammo if stock ammo is full but clip ammo is not full

-### Mystery Box
+## Mystery Box
 * Re-hitting the box is now faster (only 1 second delay between box hits)
 * When box moves, it will instantly appear at its new location instead of waiting 8 seconds
 * Wall weapons are in the box on classic maps